karthi-keyank/payload_Generator-/README.md

 - thanks for Install
 # Solutions for comman Errors
 - FileNotFoundError: install metasploit-framework by pkg install metasploit
-- command Error: it's your typing Error,if you want to all payload,type
+- command Error: it's your typing Error,if you want to see all payload,type
 ```
   msfvenom --list all payloads
 ```